Corporate Training 101: The Basics

 LMS providers typically price their product in one of five ways:

-- Pay-per-active-learner: a fixed price for the number of learners who used the LMS during the billing cycle
+- Pay-per-active-learner: a fixed price for the number of learners who use the LMS during a billing cycle.

-- Open source: free access to the LMS program; you are responsible for setting up, customizing, and hosting.
+- Open source: free access to the LMS; you are responsible for setting up, customizing, and hosting the learning management system.

 If… | Then… |